marcel-van-de-kamp/movie-assignments/exercises/08 - retreiving data with a service/assignment.md

 > ## Use the angular http service to get movies from a remote/stub server

 > We already set up the 'angular in memory web api' for you to stub a remote server and return mock data.
-See `stub-server.md` for info on how to set it up.
+See `stub-server.md` for info on how we did it (don't do it now).

 **Links**:
 - [angular http client](https://angular.io/guide/http)